Razuri0/Lego-Mindstorm-Light-Follower/README.md

 ![Your Brick should be listed here](assets/image_2.png)

 You EV3 should now be listed on the bottom left.
 You can see Battery status and the filesystem.
-You can upload your worksapce by pressing the top right corner of the EV3DEV DEVICE BROWSER.
+You can upload your worksapce by pressing the button in the top right corner of the EV3DEV DEVICE BROWSER.

 ![You can now acces the filesystem](assets/image_3.png)